 "A major accomplishment was doing a self-assessment of the church and figuring out where we wanted to go," said Humes.
 "I think we have to look at what the challenges are facing the church of today.
 As you know, most churches are losing membership rapidly, and we have to figure out what to do.
 Do we accept the fact that churches are going to go downhill, or do we try to find out what people want?

-In answering that question, the weekly "Second Hour," a
+In answering that question, the weekly "Second Hour," a lecture and discussion program after the church service, may be what Humes considers his greatest triumph.

 "The Second Hour is attracting almost as many people as go to the church service, and even bringing in people who aren't church attenders," he said.
 "In an academic community like Williamstown, that kind of engagement is thrilling, and a lot of us enjoy that mental stimulation.